 Producer or consumer?
 The house, the garden and the sourcing of vegetables in Britain, 1930-1970

 paper for Social History Society Conference, London, 4-6 April 2017.
+I wrote a blog for the Social History Society's Research Exchange about the Postgraduate Paper Prize.

-'Can't we DO IT OURSELVES?'
+Invited talk: 'Can't we DO IT OURSELVES?'
 The Family Health Club Housing Association in post-war Britain, seminar at Countryside and Community Research Institute, University of Gloucestershire, 20 October 2016.

 From 'Dr Carrot' to 'Concrete in Garden Making': domestic design, health and the garden in post-war Britain, paper for Society for the Social History of Medicine conference, Canterbury, 7-10 July 2016.